eneanushi/codepath-prework/README.md

 Submitted by: Enea Nushi

-CodePath prework project, is an app that is supposed to show on the screen three labels and a button.
-Functionality of the button would be, changing the background color of the app in everytime that is clicked.
+CodePath prework project is an app that is supposed to show on the screen three labels and a button.
+The functionality of the button would be, changing the background color of the app every time that is clicked.

 Time spent: **1.5** hours spent in total